 Dutch door technique means that you cut your journal page (believe me it’s not as scary as it sounds) and use the flop to add more space to your spread.

-Dutch doors are very popular for weekly spreads but can be used in other pages as well, like a monthly log, future log, yearly goals – the limit is your imagination.
+Dutch doors are very popular for weekly spreads but can be used on other pages as well, like a monthly log, future log, and yearly goals – the limit is your imagination.

 Printables are so functional and can help in so many ways.